-5 Ski Holiday Misfortunes We Can All Relate To
+5 Ski Holiday Problems We Can All Relate To

 Ski holidays are an amazing getaway and the ultimate in winter fun, but there are some moments on the slopes that really grind my gears.
 Here’s my top five picks:

 We’ve all had that moment when we’ve gotten a little over-zealous and veered away towards a particularly fluffy looking untouched area.
 Next minute, you’re knee deep in powder and one leg emerges ski-free.
 As your friends ski past, you’re left rummaging around blindly for the rogue piece of equipment.
 No matter how many times this happens though, who can resist fresh powder?